turbio/nix-flamegraph/README.md

 Semi-usable flamegraph generation for troubleshooting just _why_ your Nix code is so damn slow.
+This mostly just shows a useful visualization of the call stack, so that you can get an impression of which function is being called recursively five thousand times. :P

 # Usage